 While a lot of exercises are fine to do with contact lenses in, swimming is a definite no. Wearing contact lenses in water, chlorinated or not, can result in eye irritation and infections, especially if swimming goggles are not worn and proper after-care is not undertaken.

 There is also an environmental cost to contact lenses in that they are very difficult to dispose of in an environmentally friendly manner.
 There are some options for recycling them but these are few and far between.
-Disposing of contact lenses via a waterway, such as flushing them down the toilet can be detrimental to the marine environment and marine life.
+Disposing of contact lenses via a waterway, such as flushing them down the toilet can be detrimental to the marine life and environment.
 Due to their small size, they easily make their way into waterways and can be eaten.
 Research has been tied to this plastic then making it onto our plates when we consume seafood.
 Waterways aside, regularly replacing contact lenses is not the best for the environment.
 The packaging and disposing of contact lenses adds to our growing waste problem.
 From an environmental perspective, glasses or laser eye surgery would be a more environmentally-friendly option.
-Keep this in mind the next time you are ordering your contact lenses top-up.
+Keep this in mind the next time you are ordering a top-up of your contact lenses.

-While laser eye surgery has a higher upfront cost, when compared to glasses or contact lenses, laser becomes a much more cost effective option.
-Depending on your prescription you may find laser eye surgery significantly cheaper in the long run.
+While laser eye surgery has a higher upfront cost, when compared to glasses or contact lenses, you may find it significantly cheaper in the long run.
+Depending on your prescription laser eye surgery can be very cost effective.

 What types of laser surgery exist?